 Deutsche Bank has made progress in remediating outstanding inquiries.
 In most processes, remediation was accomplished by year end 2023.
-For some processes, however, the backlog remediation is ongoing-and is expected to be mostly resolved by the end of the first quarter of 2024.
+For some processes, however, the backlog remediation is ongoing.
 If Deutsche Bank needs more time to process the outstanding inquiries, credit and operational costs could increase further and/or impact Deutsche Bank's reputation and may result in loss of clients or business.
 This in turn could impact Deutsche Bank's future results.